Protective Mission against a Highly Maneuverable Rogue Drone Using Defense Margin Strategy: Method

-Intuitively, the DM strategy makes the defender maneuver to the closest point from the safe zone that an attacker can possibly reach.
-This can be considered as a strategy to implicitly accomplish the first goal of \eqref{condition1} by enforcing the attacker to take a longer detour to reach the safe zone.
+Intuitively, the DM strategy makes the defender maneuver to the closest point from the safe zone that the attacker can potentially reach.
+This can be considered as a strategy to implicitly accomplish the first goal of \eqref{condition1} by enforcing the attacker to take a detour to reach the safe zone.